PhDGeomatic/InsubriParks/docs/20_usage.md

 docker-compose up -d
 ```

-The Dashboard run on http://localhost:8080/InsubriParks_Dashboard
+The Dashboard run on http://<hostname or hostip>:8080/InsubriParks_Dashboard

+### Reverse Proxy

+NGINX is used as reverse proxy in order to expose both the Dashboard and the Bot on the same http/https port.